Freed-Wu/ime.nvim/README.md

 ### IME outside Vim

 ![IME outside Vim](https://github.com/user-attachments/assets/1f4ed782-9aa2-49ab-8ed7-be0c4a3f0c2a)

+- support more hotkeys
+- same settings as IME for other windows

 1. call IME to switch back to ASCII mode when `InsertLeave` by CLI/dbus